 - Humane slaughter guidelines - DairyNZ website

-A significant effort from government and industry through education, information and regulation has made a real difference.
-This work will continue as further regulations will come into force in August 2017.
+- A significant effort from government and industry through education, information, made a real difference.

 Mortality rates in bobby calves 2008 to 2016 [PDF, 513 KB]